fbpx

 10. Maneater of Hydra (1967) AKA Island of the Doomed

 This film actually garnered a vote for our top 100 Horror films of all time.
 It’s a Spanish-German production, and the prints that exist are in pretty poor shape.
-This is a Dr. Moreau/Dr. Cyclops mad scientist in the jungle story, about a botanist who is cross-breeding exotic plants, one of which is a vampiric tree that has been picking off the visitors to this strange arboretum one by one.
+This is a Dr. Moreau/Dr. Cyclops Mad Scientist in the jungle story about a botanist who is cross-breeding exotic plants, one of which is a vampiric tree that has been picking off the visitors to this strange arboretum one by one.
 Rather bloody for the time, it gained a new audience in the mid-’80s when Elvira associated herself with the production.
-This is one of our writers, Joseph Perry’s favorite movies, poor dubbing be damned!
+One of our writers, Joseph Perry loves this Killer Plant movie; poor dubbing be damned!

 9. The Day of the Triffids (1963)

 OK!
 Our first GOOD killer plant movie!
-The Day of the Triffids is a neat little British post-apocalyptic film about a mysterious comet that, in cicling the earth deposits aggressive mobile alien plants!
-Moody and serious, the Day of the Triffids resembles a zombie apocalypse film in many ways… including the slow shambling creeping doom that they inspire.
-This was redone by the BBC in 1983, with some nifty looking orchid creatures, but I would stick with the original.
+The Day of the Triffids is a neat little British post-apocalyptic film about a mysterious comet that, circling the Earth, deposits aggressive mobile alien plants!
+Moody and serious, the Day of the Triffids resembles a zombie apocalypse film, including the slow, shambling creeping doom that they inspire.
+The BBC remade this in 1983 with some nifty-looking orchid creatures, but I would stick with the original.

 8. The Thing from Another World (1952)

-The original The Thing from Another World is often overshadowed by its more accomplished 1982 remake, but it still serves as one of the great Sci-Fi Horror films of the Matinee Era.
-The James Arness creature pales in comparison to the terrifying shape-shifter in the Carpenter film, but he is a powerful Frankenstein like being, and it is discovered that it is actually a plant from space that can take on a humanoid form.
+The original The Thing from Another World is often overshadowed by its more accomplished 1982 remake.
+However, the Howard Hawks classic still serves as one of the great sci-fi horror films of the Matinee Era.
+The James Arness creature pales in comparison to the terrifying shape-shifter in the Carpenter film, but he is a powerful Frankenstein-like being, and it is discovered that it is actually a plant from space that can take on a humanoid form.
 The scientists want to study it, but the soldiers realize that if the seeds get out, this could mean… THE END OF THE WORLD.
-Watch this for the fun 50’s war-buddy banter, and the fun fear of science storyline.
+Watch this for the fun 50’s war-buddy banter and the fun fear of science storyline.

 7. Creepshow (1984): The Lonesome Death of Jordy Verill

 Don’t touch that meteorite, Jordy, you lunkhead!
 It’s got too much life in it!
 And by life, I mean a hyper-aggressive slurry of vegetative matter that overwhelms and transforms everything in sad and lonely Jordy’s home/shack.
-He believes that this meteorite will make him rich and famous, but instead, he is left being consumed by the verge.
+He believes this meteorite will make him rich and famous, but instead, the verge consumes him.
+This Killer Plant Movie shows death in slow plant motion.
 This would rank higher if Stephen King could act, but let’s face it, he should stick to writing.

 6. Harry Potter and the Chamber of Secrets (2002)